 Faculty members are entitled to full freedom in research and in the publication of its results, subject to the adequate performance of all other academic duties, but research for pecuniary return shall be based upon an understanding with the appropriate university authorities.
-See also "Copyright Policy."
+See also policy ACAF 1.35 Copyright.

-Faculty members are entitled to freedom in the classroom in discussing their subjects, but shall not introduce controversial matters that have no relation to the subjects.
+Faculty members are entitled to freedom in the classroom in discussing their subjects but shall avoid persistently intruding material that has no relation to their subjects.